CalebBell/thermo/docs/thermo.units.rst

 >>> thermo.units.PRMIX(**kwargs)

 Note that values which can normally be numpy arrays or python lists, are required to always be numpy arrays in this interface.

+This is interface is powerful but not complex enough to handle many of the objects in Thermo.
+A list of the types of classes which are not supported is as follows:

+* TDependentProperty, TPDependentProperty, MixtureProperty
+* Phase objects
+* Flash object
+* ChemicalConstantsPackage
+* PropertyCorrelationsPackage

 For further information on this interface, please see the documentation of `fluids.units <https://fluids.readthedocs.io/fluids.units.html>`_ which is built in the same way.